Whiplash Accident Treatment

 Initially, having ruled out everything but soft tissue injury, the acute phase, the focus if to decrease the inflammation via the use of therapeutic ultrasound, home use of ice, muscle stimulation modalities , then light manual traction & in the next phase of sub-acute, light, specific adjustments as indicated, slowly introducing range of motion where it is not but should be.
 And lastly, the phase termed: work hardening with strengthening exercises with the goal of maximum medical improvement.

 Why are Whiplash Symptoms Delayed?

-If your symptoms are delayed, this is a good thing, as it indicates that it is a less severe injury.
+If your symptoms are delayed from the time if the insident, this is a good thing, as it indicates that it is a less severe injury.
 It can take three to four weeks for your body to fully assess your injury.

 Are Whiplash & Concussion the Same thing?
 While a whiplash injury can cause a concussion, they are not the same.
 A mild concussion can be undiagnosed, any car accident injury evaluation should include the protocol to rule out a concussion.

 If you are pregnant & have had any kind of trauma, STOP reading this & seek a professional medical evaluation for the well being of your unborn child!